ready-steady/statistics/metric/README.md

 # Metric

-The package provides functions for measuring the difference between the values predicted by a model and the values actually observed.
+The package provides functions for comparing datasets.

 ## [Documentation][doc]